gigalixir/gigalixir-cli/docs/source/main.rst

 Node and NPM versions are handled by the heroku-buildpack-phoenix-static buildpack.
 To configure, see the `heroku-buildpack-phoenix-static configuration`_.
 In short, you specify them in a :bash:`phoenix_static_buildpack.config` file.

+Supported elixir and erlang versions can be found at https://github.com/HashNuke/heroku-buildpack-elixir#version-support

 .. _`heroku-buildpack-elixir configuration`: https://github.com/HashNuke/heroku-buildpack-elixir#configuration

 How do I specify which buildpacks I want to use?